lynshi/blog/content/posts/gossip-glomers-3ac.md

 ---

 # 3b: Multi-Node Broadcast
 In [Part B](https://fly.io/dist-sys/3b/), we introduce multiple nodes, and upon receiving a `broadcast` message a node must distribute that message to all other nodes within a few seconds.
 Because all messages are unique, I decided to store the messages in a `map[int]interface{}` instead so that saved messages are automatically deduplicated [^3].
-As before, we initialize a `MultiNodeNode` by adding an empty map to the `messages` channel.
+Similarly to previous section, we initialize a `MultiNodeNode` by adding an empty map to the `messages` channel.

 ```go
 type MultiNodeNode struct {